-Course title Turkish (Kazakh) Language - (Level 1- A1,B2) Component University component Cycle Major disciplines Module Turkic World, 16 academic credits Academic credits 5 Course / competence The purpose of this course is to improve the following areas of subject competence: • Competence area for applied and integrated sciences (13) description This course is designed to study the basic level of the Turkish language.
+Course title Turkish (Kazakh) Language - (Level 1- A1,B2)

+Component University component

+Cycle Major disciplines

+Module Turkic World, 16 academic credits

+Academic credits 5

+Course / competence description The purpose of this course is to improve the following areas of subject competence: Competence area for applied and integrated sciences (13) This course is designed to study the basic level of the Turkish language.
 The aim of the course is to equip students with practical knowledge of Turkish at the A1 level in accordance with the Common European Framework of Reference for Languages.
+The area is a student of the provide the student of the provide the student of the stud

-The course is aimed at developing students' readiness and ability for intercultural and communicative communication.
+course is aimed at developing students' readiness and ability for intercultural and communicative communication.
 As a result of studying the discipline, the student understands and uses familiar everyday expressions and the simplest phrases aimed at solving specific problems.

-Learning outcomes Pre-service teachers who demonstrate competence can: Students are at A1 levelknows how to communicate in a foreign language, using data, using time categories; we can speak correctly with intonation, based on lexical requirements, within the framework of linguistic concepts and grammatically correct arrangement of words.takes into account stylistic features, determines trends in the development of a foreign language: describes and analyzes the causes and consequences of events in social texts from a linguistic point of view; makes reasonable use of language materials, using sufficient language resources appropriate to this level: promptly and independently corrects errors in error-free speech.
+Learning Pre-service teachers who demonstrate competence can:

+outcomes Students are at A1 levelknows how to communicate in a foreign language, using data, using time categories; we can speak correctly with intonation, based on lexical requirements, within the framework of linguistic concepts and grammatically correct arrangement of words. takes into account stylistic features, determines trends in the development of a foreign language: describes and analyzes the causes and consequences of events in social texts from a linguistic point of view; makes reasonable use of language materials, using sufficient language resources appropriate to this level: promptly and independently corrects errors in error-free speech.
 Students are at B2levelCommunicates in a foreign language, using reasonable data and using tense categories, learns grammatically correct words within the framework of language concepts, based on lexical requirements, speaks correctly with intonation; Social characteristics determine the causes and consequences of events in texts; Reasonable use of sufficient language tools and language materials based on this level; speaks without errors, independently corrects sent errors.

+Communitation

-Course title Turkish (Kazakh) Language - (Level 2-A2, C1)
+Course title IUrkisn (Kazakh) Language - (Level 2-A2, C1)

 Component University component

-Cycle Major disciplines
+Cycle i Major disciplines